CoffeeStraw/PyonFX/CONTRIBUTING.md

 When contributing to PyonFX, please discuss any changes you wish to make via creating an issue with the owner of this repository before making a change.

-Plesae ensure you follow the code of conduct in all your interactions with the project.
+Please ensure you follow the code of conduct in all your interactions with the project.

 ## Pull Request Checklist